RashmiShashindra/simple_login_app/README.md

 # simple_login_app
-This is a sample Flutter Porject for Patrol Testing
+This is a sample Flutter Project for Patrol Testing

 1. Clone the repo
 2. Go to the root